+- 2.5.1 The Consultant shall:

+- 1. Arrange project team meetings throughout the project, at the request of the Departmental Representative, on a regular basis and/or 'as required' for all members of the project team including as a minimum representative from:

+- 1. RCMP;

+- 2. Internal RCMP resources, as required,

+- 3. Contractor(s), and;

+- 4. Consultant Team.

-- 2.5.1 The Prime Consultant shall: - 1.
-Arrange project team meetings throughout the project, at the request of the RCMP Representative, on a regular basis and/or 'as required' for all members of the project team including as a minimum representative from: - 1.
-RCMP; - 2.
-Internal RCMP Resources, as required; and - 3.
-Consultant and sub-Consultants. - 2.
-Attend all meetings and presentations required for the project.
-Additional Consultant team members shall be required to attend project team meetings to address their particular areas of expertise during the different delivery stages for each call-up. - 3.
-Ensure all sub-consultants attend as required throughout the various phases of the project. - 4.
-Record the issues, decisions and action items (with assigned responsibility) at each meeting, and prepare and distribute meeting minutes within 48 hours of the meeting.
-Meeting minutes shall clearly identify the status of the project and indicate, at a minimum, any issues raised during the project that may impact the cost, risks and schedule.
+- 2. Attend all meetings and presentations required for the project.
+Additional Consultant Team members shall be required to attend project team meetings to address their particular areas of expertise during the different delivery stages.

+- 3. Ensure all sub-consultants attend as required throughout the various phases of the project.

+- 4. Record the issues, decisions and action items (with assigned responsibility) at each meeting, and prepare and distribute meeting minutes within 48 hours of the meeting.
+Meeting minutes shall clearly identify the status of the project and indicate, at a minimum, any issues raised during the project that may impact the cost, risks and schedule. - 5.
+Meeting locations and frequency are specified in the Project Brief.